Hong Kong flu: International spread

-The virus entered Japan repeatedly throughout August and September, but these introductions did not spark any larger outbreak.
-The first "true epidemic" began in early October, almost entirely confined to school settings.

 In the USSR, the first cases of the flu began to appear in mid-December.

-It reached Africa and South America by 1969.
+It reached South America by 1969.

 The development of the pandemic at first resembled that of the 1957 pandemic, which had spread unencumbered throughout the spring and summer and had become truly worldwide by October, by which point nearly all countries were experiencing their first or even second wave.
 However, the two experiences eventually diverged within a couple of months after their initial outbreaks.
-In 1968, many countries (e.g., the UK, Japan) did not immediately see outbreaks despite repeated introductions of the virus throughout August and September.
+In 1968, many countries (e.g., the United Kingdom, Japan) did not immediately see outbreaks despite repeated introductions of the virus throughout August and September.
 Additionally, after September, there was little evidence of continued spread in new areas, despite similar importations of the virus into those areas.
-Epidemics did eventually develop during the winter months, but these were often mild (especially when compared to the US experience).
+Epidemics did eventually develop during the winter months, but these were often mild (especially when compared to the experience in the United States).
 In some countries (such as the UK and Japan), it was not until the following winter of 1969–1970 that truly severe epidemics developed.

 At the time of the outbreak, the Hong Kong flu was also known as the "Mao flu" or "Mao Tse-tung flu".
 The name "Hong Kong flu" was not used within the colony, where the press dubbed it the "killer flu" after the first several deaths.
 Before the end of July, the South China Morning Post predicted that "Fingers of scorn" would be directed at Hong Kong in the coming weeks and stated that the colony had "acted, unwillingly, in our old role as an entrepot for a sneeze".
 (An outbreak of influenza in Hong Kong had been the first one to occur outside of mainland China during the 1957–1958 pandemic and had been what alerted the rest of the world to the developing situation, when international press began to report on it.)